 Readmission Appeal Form

-Your appeal must be received in the Registrar’s Office before the end of the work day (5:00pm) before the meeting day.
-Please see the meeting dates at the top of the webpage.
+A Readmission appeal form should be submitted as soon as possible but must be received in the Registrar’s Office before the end of the work day (5:00 p.m.) before the meeting day.
+Individuals failing to satisfy the deadline may submit their appeal for the following term.

 Requirement After Readmission

-Following any academic dismissal and a subsequent readmission, a student will be allowed to continue a maximum of three semesters of enrollment if his/her total institution GPA remains below 2.0.
+Following any academic suspension and a subsequent readmission, a student will be allowed to continue a maximum of three semesters of enrollment before their total institution GPA has to be above a 2.0.

-A student may repeat any course and the most recent grade becomes the official grade for the course even if the most recent grade is lower.
-In computing the total institution GPA, beginning Fall 2007, all grades will be included in the calculation.
-The total institution GPA will be used to determine academic standing and graduation GPA requirements.
+An undergraduate student may repeat any course and the most recent grade becomes the official grade for the course even if the most recent grade is lower.
+All grades will be used in computing the total institution GPA.
+The total institution GPA will be used to determine a student’s academic standing and graduation GPA requirements.